Mortiniera/algorithmic-trading-technical-indicators/README.md

 # References
+References :

-Reference : https://machinelearning-basics.com/blog/ for MACD explanations and implementation.
+- https://machinelearning-basics.com/blog/ for MACD explanations and implementation.

-Reference : https://www.investopedia.com/ for Performance metrics, backtests and all other financial instruments used
+- https://www.investopedia.com/ for Performance metrics, backtests and all other financial instruments used